mhweiner/autorel/README.md

 `autorel` is designed to work with any CI/CD system, not just GitHub Actions.
 You can use it with GitLab, Bitbucket, Jenkins, or any other system that supports running shell commands.

 Simply use the `--skip-release` flag (arg: `skipRelease: true`) to skip creating a release on GitHub.
-Then, you can use either the `--run` flag (arg: `run: string`) or `runScript` arg to run any command or script after the version bump with the new version number available as an environment variable [see below](#run).
+Then, you can use the `--run` flag (arg: `run: string`) to run any command or script after the version bump with the new version number available as an environment variable [see below](#run).

 If you're interested in contributing built-in support for other systems, please open an issue or PR.